cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

    ```

 C. The *last* line in the stack trace indicates the *last executed line* of the *first method executed* by our program;
-   in most cases, this is implictly the `main` method since most Java programs start in `main`.
+   in most cases, this is implicitly the `main` method since most Java programs start in `main`.
 Here is a breakdown:

    ```
      class name         file name